 My field is called Science and Technology Studies, or STS.
 It's an interdisciplinary program that explores the how science and society shape one another; STS scholars study scientists, their practices, and technologies and are interested in different kinds of expertise, instruments, and processes of knowledge creation.
 Within STS, my work sits at the intersection of risk communication, cultural geography, and studies of risk and vulnerability.
 I'm primarily an ethnographer, which means I draw on participant observations, interviews and focus groups, and historical context to understand how people make sense of disasters and their role within them.

-J. Henderson, M. Liboiron, forthcoming.
+J. Henderson, M. Liboiron, in press.
 Compromise and Action: Tactics for Doing Ethical Research in Disaster Zones.
 In New Environmental Crisis: Hazard, Disaster, and the Challenges Ahead.
 Eds., J. Kendra, S. G. Knowles, T, Wachtendorf.
 New York: Springer.

-J. Henderson, forthcoming.
+J. Henderson.
+(May, 2018).
 Weather Ready Nation or Ready Weather Agency?
 Developing an Ethic of Resilience in the National Weather Service.
 In Bouncing Back: Sociotechnical Resilience in Disasters.
 Ed., Sulfikar Amir.
 London: Palgrave McMillian.

 R. Morss J. L. Demuth, H. Lazrus, L. Palen, C. M. Barton, C. A. Davis, C. Snyder, O. V. Wilhelmi, K. M. Anderson, D. A. Ahijevych, J. Anderson, M. Bica, K. R. Fossell, J. Henderson, M. Kogan, K. Stowe, J. Watts.
 (June 2017).
 Hazardous Weather Prediction and Communication in the Modern Information Environment.
 Bulletin of the American Meteorological Society.